-One's AI background is an impactful user characteristic in XAI because there is often disparity in this characteristic between creators/developers and end-users, which can lead to inequities~\cite{chromik2021think}.
+One's AI background is an impactful user characteristic in XAI because there is often a disparity in this characteristic between creators/developers and end-users, which can lead to usability failures and irresponsible design~\cite{norman2013design}, even inequities~\cite{chromik2021think}.
 Many end-users are unlikely to have AI backgrounds comparable to the creators of the technology~\cite{jin2019bridging}.
 Nonetheless, XAI developers tend to design explanations \textit{as if} people like them are going to use their systems~\cite{miller2019explanation}.
 In fact, a majority of current deployments of XAI technologies serve AI engineers instead of end-users~\cite{liao2020questioning,alqaraawi2020evaluating}.
-This creates a consumer-creator gap, one between design intention and reality--- how developers envision the AI explanations to get interpreted and how users actually perceive them.
+This creates a consumer-creator gap, one between design intention and reality---how developers envision the AI explanations to get interpreted and how users actually perceive them.
 If we want to bridge this gap, we need to understand how user characteristics, such as AI background, impact it.\footnote{By highlighting the creator-consumer gap in XAI, we do not mean to undermine the diversity of stakeholders in the ecosystem.
 By calling attention to extreme ends, we are highlighting the severity of the gap while fully acknowledging the ecosystem's diversity.
-See, e.g.: \cite{Miceli2020, gray2019ghost, Muller2019HC, Passi2020}. }
+See, e.g.: \cite{Miceli2020, gray2019ghost, Muller2019HC, Passi2020}.}

 In this paper, we share \textit{how} and \textit{why} one's AI background (or lack thereof) shapes their perceptions of AI explanations.
-Focusing on two groups, one with and one without an AI background, we found that~(1)~Both groups had unwarranted faith in numbers, but exhibit it for different reasons and to differing degrees, with AI group showing higher propensity to over-trust numerical representations and potentially be mislead by the presence of it.
-(2)~The two groups found different explanatory values beyond the usage that the explanations were designed for.
-(3)~Even in their aligned appreciation for humanlike-ness, each group had different requirements concerning \textit{what} counts as humanlike explanations.
+Focusing on two groups, one with and one without an AI background, we found that~(1)~both groups had unwarranted faith in numbers, but exhibited it for different reasons and to differing degrees, with the AI group showing a higher propensity to over-trust numerical representations and potentially be misled by the presence of it.
+(2)~Each group found explanatory values in different explanations that went beyond the usage we designed them for.
 These insights have potential negative implications like susceptibility to harmful manipulation of user trust.